 O6.6 Education and self-management

-There is limited evidence that education alone can improve self-management skills, mood and health-related quality of life (HRQoL).
+There is limited evidence that education alone can improve self-management skills, mood or health-related quality of life (HRQoL).
 Education is often included with exercise training as part of a comprehensive pulmonary rehabilitation program (Ries 2007) [evidence level III-2].
 Delivering COPD-specific information in a didactic style is unlikely to be beneficial and therefore is not recommended (Blackstock 2007).
 Providing information and tools to enhance self-management in an interactive session is more effective than didactic teaching (Lorig 1999, Blackstock 2007).

 The single most important intervention is assistance with smoking cessation.
 Good nutrition; task optimisation for more severely disabled patients; access to community resources; help with control of anxiety, panic or depression; instruction on effective use of medications and therapeutic devices (including oxygen where necessary); relationships; end-of-life issues; continence; safety for flying; and other issues may be addressed (Spruit 2013, Morgan 2001).< Prev Next >